 \begin{Figure}

 \end{Figure}

-Next, in Figure \ref{vel_exp}, the velocity of the bacteria robot along the $x$-axis is shown as a function of the normalized total angular velocity, $\bar{\omega}_T$.
+Next, in Fig.~\ref{vel_exp}, the velocity of the bacteria robot along the $x$-axis is shown as a function of the normalized total angular velocity, $\bar{\omega}_T$.
+The error bar represents the starndard deviation of the normalized $x$-velocity.
+The $x$-velocities are obtained through the coefficient of the linear fitting of the position value through MATLAB polyfit function.
 Interestingly, the translational velocity increases superlinearly with the total angular velocity in the regime explored here.
-The nonlinear dependence of translational velocity on the pitch of the flagella is also obvious.
-The case with $\lambda=7$ results in lower propulsive speed compared with the $\lambda=5$ and $\lambda=9$ cases.
-In Figure \ref{vel_exp}, the simulation results overestimate the velocity of the experimental robot.
+The nonlinear dependence of translational velocity on the pitch of the flagella is also apparent.
+The case with $\lambda=7$ results in lower propulsive speed than the $\lambda=5$ and $\lambda=9$ cases.
+In Fig.~\ref{vel_exp}, the simulation results overestimate the velocity of the experimental robot.

-This can be attributed to the friction between the two flagella that was observed in experiments.
-Since the amount of contact is more dominant at lower values of pitch, the experiments and the simulations differ further for the case with $\bar{\lambda}= 5$ compared with $\bar \lambda=7$ and $\bar \lambda=9$ cases.
-The simulation tool, at this stage of our research, enforces non-penetration condition but does not incorporate friction.
+This discrepancy in simulation and experiment can be attributed to the friction between the two flagella that was observed in experiments.
+Since the amount of contact is more dominant at lower pitch values, the experiments and the simulations differ further for the case with $\bar{\lambda}= 5$ compared with $\bar \lambda=7$ and $\bar \lambda=9$ cases.
+At this stage of our research, the simulation tool enforces non-penetration conditions but does not incorporate friction.
 This implies that one flagellum can smoothly slide past another flagellum without any resistance from friction.
 However, that is not the case in the real world.
-In experiments, the flagella form a tighter bundle compared with simulations which leads to a lower net propulsive force forward.
-Incorporating physically-accurate friction inside low Reynolds environment is a direction of future research.
-The simulation tool presented in this paper, that models the entire system as a single rod for computational efficiency, can be used to explore various models of friction and eventually formulate an accurate model that matches experiments.
-A few recent works have explored friction among rods in simpler settings~\cite{li2020incremental, choi2021implicit} and our simulations can be augmented to include such friction models.
+In experiments, the flagella form a tighter bundle compared with simulations, leading to a lower net propulsive force forward.
+Incorporating physically-accurate friction inside a low Reynolds environment is a direction of future research.
+The simulation tool presented in this paper, which models the entire system as a single rod for computational efficiency, can be used to explore various models of friction and eventually formulate an accurate model that matches experiments.
+A few recent works have explored friction among rods in simpler settings~\cite{li2020incremental, choi2021implicit}, and our simulations can be augmented to include such friction models.